scalableminds/webknossos/readme.md

 You do not need to install / build play on your own computer any more.
 Play is getting shipped as a dependency via sbt.

 ## Mongodb
-- install Mongodb (get the production release from mongodb.org).
+- install mongodb (get the production release from mongodb.org).
 Unpack:

 ```bash
 tar -xvf mongo(...).tgz